tpendragon/tpendragon.github.io/_posts/2015-04-30-isolated-testing.md

 end
 ```

+No dependencies have been mocked out and there's no clear interface about what's
+going on in the background.
+However, it was -very- easy to write.

-This looks much easier to manage.
-However, imagine as the class gets bigger and
+Imagine the class getting bigger and
-there are more validations.
+there being more validations.
 Do you test them with MyObject?
 Do you extract
 validators?
 What should the interface be?
 What was the interface you committed
 to in the first place?

 The power of showing the dependencies can be seen when
 the pattern you've chosen is less than ideal:

 ```ruby